Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Circular Quantum Dot

+We expect $\gamma$ to give us a rough measure of the degeneracy in the confined system as it is defined as the ratio of magnetic flux to flux quanta.
+Recall that a constant $G=\frac{\Phi}{\Phi_0}$ (Eqs.~\ref{degeneracy}, \ref{degeneracy_landau}) was argued to be a measure of degeneracy in confined system.
+Here, $\gamma$ plays this role.

 We now have all the matrix elements analytically, to insert into Eq.~(\ref{matrix1}) for diagonalization.
 The big advantage of having adopted the symmetric gauge with this geometry is that the resulting Hamiltonian is diagonal in one of the quantum numbers, $\ell$.
 This represents a tremendous computational gain.
 We mention it here because we will {\it not} have this possibility when we study the square geometry in the next section.
 There we will have to diagonalize $N^2 \times N^2$ matrices, where $N$ is a large number (here typically something like $50$ or $200$.
 Also, for circular geometry we can monitor the quantum number $\ell$ precisely, which means we can track the radial quantum number $n_r$ as well.
-In the Symmetric gauge the Landau level quantum number $n$ is given simply by $n = n_r + (\ell + |\ell|)/2$.
-We will not have this possibility with the square geometry.
+In the Symmetric gauge the Landau level quantum number $n_L$ is given simply by $n_L = n_r + (\ell + |\ell|)/2$.
+We will not have this possibility with the square geometry.\\ To be clear, in practice in this section we diagonalize $N \times N$ matrices, and only show results that have converged as $N$ increases (recall that $N$ should be infinite, but is chosen to be finite and represents the number of radial basis states (i.e. number of $n$) for a given $\ell$ in Eq.~(\ref{circ_basis}) to be used in the matrix diagonalization).
+We will do this for a number of different $\ell$'s (typically $N$ of these), again so that all presented properties are converged as a function of basis size.